-There are various tools via which you can check a domain’s DNS records.
-In this article we will look at checking DNS records via cPanel, a couple of online tools as well as the more advanced dig utility.
+There are various tools you can use to check a domain’s DNS records.
+In this article I look at cPanel’s Track DNS feature, a couple of online tools as well as the more advanced

 If your hosting package comes with the cPanel control panel then you can get basic information via the Track DNS option.